-As they say on the tin, they’re commandments, not just suggestions or good advice.
+As they state in their name, they’re commandments, not just suggestions or good advice.

-It’s also worth noting that the Catholic Church has changed the nature and order of these Ten Commandments, which is significant when looking at Daniel's prophecy and differences in doctrine with Protestants (the Papacy changed it from number four to three and referred to the 'Lords Day' rather than 'Sabbath').
+It’s also worth noting that the Roman Catholic Church has changed the nature and order of these Ten Commandments, which is significant when looking at Daniel's prophecy and differences in doctrine with Protestants (the Papacy changed this number four to three and referred to the 'Lords Day' rather than 'Sabbath').

-There were also over 600 other Ceremonial and Civil laws issued after these Ten Commandments as ordinances; this time, written down by Moses.
+There were also over 600 other Ceremonial and Civil laws issued after these Ten Commandments as ordinances written down by Moses.

-They applied to the Jews as they pointed to the future event of Christ’s atonement, which He, therefore, abolished at His death.
+They applied to the Jews as they pointed to the future event of Christ’s atonement, which He abolished at His death.